Beginner's Guide to UTM Parameters

 2. Use a URL builder tool

-The problem with the manual approach is that UTM codes can become very lengthy and there’s chance you’ll make a mistake.
-As a result, there will error in tracking and your data won’t be organized correctly.
+The problem with the manual approach is that UTM codes can become very lengthy, and there’s a chance you’ll make a mistake.
+As a result, there may be campaign tracking errors, and your data won’t be organized correctly.

 use-google-utm-parameter